 As soon as the temperatures get cooler outside, I crave hot, savory soups.
 I love soup, regardless of the type, and the thicker and creamier the soup, the better.
-Vegan crockpot split pea soup, for example, is one of my favorites because not only is it thick and creamy, and it's loaded with veggies.
+Vegan crockpot split pea soup, for example, is one of my favorites because it is thick and creamy and loaded with veggies.

 Jump to:

 Even though many people don't like peas, split peas are different than fresh or frozen peas.
-Compared to lentils, split peas come from plants designed explicitly for drying peas and creating split peas.
-So despite their commonalities, split peas and lentils are different.
+Unlike lentils, split peas come from plants designed explicitly for drying peas and creating split peas.
+So, despite their commonalities, split peas and lentils are different.

 Split Peas Vs. Lentils

-Similar to lentils, split peas are high in fiber, and protein and very low in fat.
-For that reason, eating split peas as well as lentils is highly recommended on a plant-based diet.
+Like lentils, split peas are high in fiber and protein and very low in fat.
+For that reason, eating split peas and lentils is highly recommended for a plant-based diet.

 - Vegetable Broth: I use organic vegetable broth from Costco.